johnmap007/HackTheBox/Machine Writeups/Release Arena/Code.md

 I'm going to try escaping the sandbox now.

-Keywords such as "import", "os", "subprocess", "builtins", "exec", and "eval" are all banned, along with many more I haven't tried, so we can't just import a module and execute a system command, or use python's builtin methods "exec" or "eval" to break out of this sandbox.
+Keywords such as "import", "os", "subprocess", "builtins", "exec", and "eval" are all banned (and probably many more I haven't tried), so we can't just import a module and execute a system command, or use python's builtin methods "exec" or "eval" to break out of this sandbox.

-We want to find out which builtin objects are available and which modules are loaded into memory right now.
+It's useful to know that in Python, everything is an object.
+Instead of importing new modules, it's better to enumerate which builtin objects are loaded into memory right now.
+This technique is called **Object Introspection** and is a classic sandbox escape trick.
 The line `().__class__.__base__.__subclasses__()` tells us just that.

 >[!info] Quick breakdown of the one-liner
 >1. `()` --> Creates an empty tuple instance